*Online information session on June 30 at 1:00 p.m. Sign up here

 - To foster the emergence of new movement vocabularies, dramaturgical perspectives and ways of working that go beyond technical performance alone.

-What’s on the program
+What’s on the agenda

 Mentor: Krin Haglund

-Training length: 4 days, 20 hours
+Training duration: 4 days, 20 hours

 Maximum number of participants: 10 per region

-Cities where the training will take place
+Cities where the training will take place:

-Cost of the training: $220 for En Piste members et $300 for non-members
+Training cost: $220 for En Piste members and $300 for non-members

 If you’re interested, please fill out this short application form!